neolee/pad/README.md

-## PAD on Paradigm X
+## Challengers for PAD

-My tools for Puzzle and Dragons.
+My tools for Puzzle and Dragons dungeon challengers.